Clark's anemonefish: Characteristics of anemonefish

 In a group of clownfish, there is a strict dominance hierarchy.
 The largest and most aggressive fish is female and is found at the top.
 Only two clownfish, a male and a female, in a group reproduce through external fertilization.
 Clownfish are sequential hermaphrodites, meaning that they develop into males first, and when they mature, they become females.
 They are not aggressive.
-When the egg production and spawning patterns of eight breeding pairs of yellowtail clownfish, Amphiprion clarkii, were observed in a coral reef off the coast of the Philippines, they preferred breeding in the colder months.
+When the egg production and spawning patterns of eight breeding pairs were observed in a coral reef off the coast of the Philippines, they preferred breeding in the colder months.
 A trend of a peak breeding season from November through May was seen; egg production increased up to the new moon and decreased after the full moon.
-This seasonality of spawning is comparable to other species of clownfish that live in temperate regions (Holtswarth & San Jose, 2017).
+This seasonality of spawning is comparable to other species of clownfish that live in temperate regions.